infinum/rails-handbook/Design Patterns/Data Objects.md

 end
 ```

-This is not a good solution because our `City` model should not have the responsibility of importing csv files, but rather only handle database persistance.
+This is not a good solution because our `City` model should not have the responsibility of importing csv files, but rather only handle database persistence.

 Although this is just one method, our model would become bloated with a more complex example and with more similar tasks.